ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 - **On a Local machine if nothing gives any value check the programs installed for a Priv Esc vector .
 (On Program Files after C:\).**
 - **Check for Executables that you can reverse engineer maybe for some credentials .**

+### Multiple Domains :

+- **Always run nxc on all IPs to get the computer names , identify servers and DCs then add them to the hostfile.**
+- **Always Check the Network interfaces on every machine that we get access to to check for internal networks, do a ping Sweep from the compromised machine(Specially the DC in Cross Domain)**
+- **Import the agent for Ligolo and route the trafic .**
+- **Check Kerberos related files , we can use klist to get the TGT to impersonate users (check Kerberos Section in Post Exploitation)**

+### Additional Tips :

+- **If you compromise a Web admin always upload a webshell to get execute commands as the webserver (might have SE Impersonate)**
+- **Found Write Privileges on a Share , upload an INK file to steal Hashes (more details in share section)**
+- **If we find a WMI file , extract it locally and try getting the DPAPI encrypted Creds (More details in WMI/DPAPI section)**

 ### Without Credentials :

 #### Enumerating DNS :